hongpenggg/arcana/README.md

 ## 🌟 Overview

 Arcana Mystica is a modern, AI-powered Tarot reading web application that combines ancient mystical wisdom with cutting-edge technology.
-Built with React 19 and powered by OpenRouter's Pony Alpha model, it offers an immersive, interactive experience for spiritual guidance and self-reflection.
+Built with React 19 and powered by Arcee AI's Trinity Large model, it offers an immersive, interactive experience for spiritual guidance and self-reflection.

 <div align="center">